 Just like humans, pets’ teeth need looking after too!
 The health of their teeth and gums has a significant impact on their overall quality of life.
-Imagine how your mouth would feel, and smell, if you never brushed your teeth, or having a really bad toothache and not being able to tell anyone about it.
+Imagine how your mouth would feel, and smell, if you never brushed your teeth.
+Imagine having a really bad toothache and not being able to tell anyone about it!

 If your pet is showing any of these signs of dental disease please book an appointment to see one of our veterinarians.
 Early assessment and action can save your pet’s teeth!

 Long-term control and prevention of dental disease requires regular home care.
-The best way to begin this is to accustom your pet from an early age.
+The best way to begin this is to acclimatise your pet from a young age.
 Dental home care may include:

-Brushing teeth daily – just like us!
+Just like us!
 This is the best form of dental hygiene.
 Pet toothbrushes and toothpaste are now available.
-Please do not use human toothpaste on your pet as they are not designed to be swallowed and may be toxic.
+Please do not use human toothpaste formulas as they are not designed to be swallowed and may be toxic to your pet.

 Use dental toys, enzymatic chews, or teeth cleaning biscuits, all of which may help keep the teeth clean.

-The assessment may also include a physical exam, blood tests and urine tests to ensure they are healthy prior to having an anaesthetic.
+The assessment will also include a physical exam, and possibly blood tests and urine tests to ensure they are healthy prior to having an anaesthetic.
 Once anaesthetised, we can give the teeth a thorough cleaning using our specialised dental equipment.
 When your pet goes home we will also discuss methods of reducing dental disease in the future.